Functional and fun gifts for boat owners that they’ll love as much as they love their boat.

-It is reef safe, and the packaging is plant-based to reduce plastics.
-Reef-safe sunscreens do not contain Oxybenzone, Octinoxate, and other harsh chemicals that contribute to coral bleaching.
+It’s reef safe, and the packaging is plant-based to reduce plastics.
+Reef-safe sunscreens don’t contain Oxybenzone, Octinoxate, and other harsh chemicals that contribute to coral bleaching.

 Plus, the antioxidants in this sunscreen derive from ingredients grown on Costa Rican farms that work to replenish the soil with its natural nutrients.

 I find broken sunglasses on river banks and ocean beaches all the time.
 Just last month, I lost my favorite pair of sunglasses while paddleboarding on the Columbia River.

 Gift your favorite boater a new pair of polarized Ray–Ban sunglasses.
 Polarized sunglasses reduce glare and water reflections so boaters can see through the water’s surface while fishing or anchoring.

 Items that help to get the party started make excellent gifts for boaters.